Stack for Customer Support

 Intercom Fin, Zendesk AI, Freshdesk — Built into support platforms.
 Train on your docs and past tickets.

-Standalone chatbots — Drift, Ada, many others.
-Deploy on website, in-app, or messaging.
+Standalone chatbots — Drift, Ada, and many others.
+Deploy on website, in-app, or messaging channels.

 LLM-powered — Custom chatbots using OpenAI, Anthropic, or similar.
 More control, more setup.

-Choose by: integration with your ticketing system, training data requirements, and handoff flow.
+Choose based on: integration with your ticketing system, training data requirements, and handoff flow.

 Ticket Management

-Auto-categorization — Tag and route by topic, urgency, or product.
+Auto-categorization — Tag and route by topic, urgency, or product area.

-Priority scoring — Surface high-value or at-risk customers.
+Priority scoring — Surface high-value or at-risk customers earlier.

 Routing — Send to the right team or agent based on skills and load.

 Many support platforms include this.
-Standalone tools exist for advanced use cases.
+Standalone tools exist for more advanced use cases.

 Knowledge Base